jenny5-robot/Scufy/README.md

 It is copied in the current folder.

-There are several commands that can be sent to the firmware (from Serial port):
+There are several commands that can be sent to the firmware (from Serial port).
+Each command terminates with #.

+T# -- test connection.
+Outputs T#.

 Mx y# -- Moves motor x with y steps.
 If y is negative the motor runs in the opposite direction.
 The motor remains locked at the end of the movement.